parasecurity/gnort_2.9.20/demo/README.md

-	-sudo mandatory to gain permission to iterate through interface traffic -argument -i <interfacename> not mandatory, pcap_lookupdev() finds interface automatically -find <interfacename> by executing "$ ifconfig -a" and identifying the interface of the current machine -file generated called traces.dat contains up to 8000 packets (will never actually be 8000, since not all packets are captured successfully, and packets other than TCP/UDP are discarded).
-TODO: set an average number of packets captured.
+	-sudo mandatory to gain permission to iterate through interface traffic -argument -i <interfacename> not mandatory, pcap_lookupdev() finds interface automatically -find <interfacename> by executing "$ ifconfig -a" and identifying the interface of the current machine -file generated called traces.dat contains up to 8000 packets (packets other than TCP/UDP are discarded).

 Packets format: